mecolosimo/progressbar/README.md

 ## What is this thing?

 progressbar is for displaying attractive progress bars on the command line.
 It's heavily influenced by the ruby ProgressBar gem, whose api and behaviour it imitates.
 Really want something like [tqdm](https://github.com/tqdm/tqdm).
 But this was simpler.
+It waits until 0.5% is done to try and calculate the remaining time.
+It then might quit if over 99 days, 59 min, 59 secs.

 Example usage: